 … Since we find all things in the universe to be interactively connected … we must admit that this relation depends on a joint cause, on God, the universal principle of beings. …The same pattern of the divine understanding, which generates existence, also establishes the relations of things to each other, by conceiving their existences as correlated with each other.
 From this it is evident that the universal interaction of all things must be due to this … divine idea.
 (1:413.13–20)

-Geometry and conjecture lead to the matrix.
+Geometry and conjecture lead to the origin of physical extension.
 Calabi-Yau spaces, the modern-day correlates to Kant’s spheres, are approximated through quantum geometry.
 The units, superstrings (the branes of M-theory seen on edge), are smaller than the empirical threshold, the Planck length.
 Kant contended that the units are beyond the measure of the sensible.
 Modern cosmologists would agree, both in that investigating the absolutely large, the cosmos, necessarily leads to the investigation of the absolutely small, and in that this path leads from the empirical to the rational.
 The quest has become formal, and its physical pioneers are mathematicians.
-Beyond the bane of experiments, the explorers of strings and branes today do conceptual work.
+Beyond the scope of experiments, the explorers of strings and branes today do conceptual work.
 And like Kant, they stress the intelligible beauty of nature.

 When Kant was still working on the Physical Monadology, a tsunami shattered the coastal city Lisbon (1 November 1755).
 Fires broke out in the chaos that merged into a firestorm incinerating the rubble.
-It was the worst earthquake (actually a seaquake) recorded in Western history; 70,000 people died.
+It was the worst earthquake recorded up to this point in Western history; 70,000 people died.
 It struck on Sunday, which happened to be a holiday (All Saints Day, Allerheiligen for Kant).
 The twelve-meter (40 ft) high waves slammed at the city churches just when the flocks had gathered.
 The impact destabilized the towers, which collapsed backwards for static reasons, crashing through roofs and crushing whoever prayed below.
 The brothels, located further up in the hills, were spared.
 The faithful died, and the sinners survived.
 This posed a theological challenge.

 Kant wrote three papers on the catastrophe.
 The first, On the Causes of the Terrestrial Convulsions (1756), was an essay on the physical dynamics of earthquakes; Kant speculated that there are giant caves underneath mountain ridges (1:419–20).
 Sometimes gases in the caves form combustible mixtures.
-When they blow up, the caves collapse, shaking the earth (1:422).
+When the gases release, the caves collapse, shaking the earth (1:422).
 Although Kant’s conjecture is false (quakes are usually due to plate tectonics), it is methodologically beyond reproach, employing known data (mining explosions) to formulate a testable hypothesis.
 The second tract, History and Natural Description of the Most Curious Occurrences associated with the Quake (1756), is a report on what happened in Lisbon.
 The third, Further Observation on the Terrestrial Convulsions (1756), is a refutation of superstitious causes such as invidious astrological conjunctions.

 After a hiatus of several years, in which high teaching loads permitted him to write only little, Kant turned to what would be the culmination of his systematic cosmology.
-As already the New Elucidation had shown, the analysis of the interactive natural community points to an absolute and transcendent ground.
+As the New Elucidation had already shown, the analysis of the interactive natural community points to an absolute and transcendent ground.
 The contemplation of nature inexorably leads to a reflection over the absolute.
 Kant examined the perfection of dynamic interactivity and its sustaining divine unit in the Essay on Optimism (1759), arguing that relative natural perfection amounts to the harmony of a manifold with a rule, and that absolute divine perfection is such that its manifold contains within itself the ground of reality (2:30–31note).
 Their difference, in terms of reality or perfection, is just a matter of degree (2:31.16)—the thrust and limit of the cosmic vector.
 In 1762, now pushing forty, Kant resumed this line of inquiry and wrote what would be his third book, Only Possible Ground of a Demonstration of God’s Existence (1763).
 Kant explores there the divine limit of the natural vector.
 “God” is defined as the necessary, unified, and constant being.